 I have no particular expectations out of this site.
 I suppose I'd like to find people out there who are similar to myself, there aren't that many of them in my life.

 Though I'm single and would rather not be, I'm not actively dating right now.
-It's not practical given what the rest of my life is like right now, so at present new friends are all I'm looking for here, or perhaps someone who might be more than a friend someday, if we're both still available when that becomes a possibility.
+I'm open to it, but haven't been pursuing it just because my job sucks and it makes more sense to pursue a more liberating income.
+So at present new friends are all I'm looking for here (though I occasionally cave to the part of me that says "to hell with practicality, I want a girlfriend" and browse/message), or perhaps someone who might be more than a friend someday, if we're both still available when that becomes a possibility.
 I don't use the site very actively right now, so it may be a long time before I see a given message.

 However, if you read through this profile and decide that we're too good a match to ignore, you can of course message me in pursuit of that, and who knows, we'll see what happens.
 Please understand though that if you don't hear back for a long time, it's not that I'm ignoring you, it's that I haven't logged in since you messaged.